-Whereas, the committee having read and agreed to the provisions outlined in this document as it relates to the investigation, prosecution, and victim services of cases of sexual assault on February 8, 2024.
+Whereas, the committee having read and agreed to the provisions outlined in this document as it relates to the investigation, prosecution, and victim services of cases of sexual assault on February 5, 2025.

-Whereas, this agreement becomes effective February 12, 2024, replaces any previously adopted protocol, and remains in effect until a new agreement is dispatched.
+Whereas, this agreement becomes effective February 11, 2025, replaces any previously adopted protocol, and remains in effect until a new agreement is dispatched.

-Whereas, the parties retain the right of termination of any of the terms change and materially affect the intent of the agreement with prior notification to the Chief Judge in the Northeastern Judicial Circuit.
+Whereas, the parties retain the right of termination of any of the terms which change and materially affect the intent of the agreement with prior notification to the Chief Judge in the Northeastern Judicial Circuit.

-Whereas, this agreement does not constitute and promise of compensation, nor is it binding parties to any legal record.
+Whereas, this agreement does not constitute any promise of compensation, nor is it binding parties to any legal record.